GTreasury Logo

 Volatility across currency, interest rate and commodity markets – plus regulatory and accounting standards updates – have market participants wondering what they can do to stabilize their operations.
 Here’s how to respond with hedging – no matter how the market turns.

 Today, I’m going to be talking about objective setting.
-And when we’re talking about FX policies, a lot of times – almost universally, I guess – I see the objective in the policies to mitigate FX risk, and it’s not really clear what it is we’re communicating to the board of directors who is […]
+And when we’re talking about FX policies, a lot of times – almost universally, I guess – I see the objective in the policies to mitigate FX risk, and it’s not really clear what it is we’re communicating to the board of directors who is the […]

-• 5 Common FX Risk Management Mistakes
+• Top 5 Common FX Risk Management Mistakes

 As companies implement and run foreign currency (FX) risk management programs, they need to be aware of some common mistakes.
 Not all treasuries will encounter every mistake, but they are sure to encounter at least one of these—if not now, then in the not-too-distant future.